olofsen/JAGS.jl/README.md

 The checking of adaptation and errors is most likely also incomplete;
 this may lead to erroneous results and crashes.

-Basic statistics are calculated using "coef" and some simple graphs are created in the example using package SixelGraphics, which is admittedly obscure, but handy with some terminals.
+Basic statistics are calculated with "coef", and some simple graphs are created in the example using package SixelGraphics, which is admittedly obscure, but handy with some terminals.
 See "example.png", or the ASCIIPlots version.